 Cornell Net.Pay Privacy Statement

-The privacy and security of your personal information is the foremost consideration of Net.Pay.
-As part of the Net.Pay service, the Office of the Bursar and Sallie Mae Solutions (SMS) are completely committed to safeguarding your personal information and protecting your privacy.
+The privacy and security of your personal information is the foremost consideration of Net.Pay, administered by Higher One.
+As part of the Net.Pay service, the Office of the Bursar and Higher One are completely committed to safeguarding your personal information and protecting your privacy.

 Net.Pay Service uses enrollee information under the following conditions: